bruinxiong/Modified-CRUNet-and-Residual-Attention-Network.mxnet/README.md

 <img src="Residual_Attention_Network_architecture_for_ImageNet.png" width="50%" height="50%" align=left/>

 We implement the modified Residual Attention Network based on original Attention 92.
+This MXNet implementation is refered to [tengshaofeng's](https://github.com/tengshaofeng/) [PyTorch version](https://github.com/tengshaofeng/ResidualAttentionNetwork-pytorch).

 ## What's the difference between modified version and original version ?
 **1**.
 The size of input data is 112x112 not 224x224.
 In order to preserve higher feature map resolution, we follow the setting of input in [2].
 Specifically, The first convolution layer with 7x7 kernel size and 2 stride is replaced by 3x3 kernel size and 1 stride.
 Moreover,